revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/ExceptionHandling.md

 <blockquote>

-- When our program use various concepts like array, file handling, database, etc. at the same time and each of them may throw exception due one reason or other.
+- When our program uses various concepts like an array, file handling, database, etc. at the same time and each of them may throw exceptions due to one reason or another.
-- To catch the generic exception we simply use 'Exception' in the catch block parameter and it can catch every exceptions like ArrayIndexOutOfBound, FileNotFound, etc. But problem with this is we are not catching the specific exception.
+- To catch the generic exception we simply use 'Exception' in the catch block parameter and it can catch every exception like ArrayIndexOutOfBound, FileNotFound, etc. But the problem with this is we are not catching the specific exception.

 </blockquote>
 </details>